sericson0/TigerTango/README.md

    * Click the dropdown chevron to select the effect
    * Press the plus to toggle the effect's graphic interface
    * Click the effects button to toggle on or off the effect (when on the effect button will change color)
-2. **Master Video** Here you can add video effects such as projecting the song album art or title to an external monitor
+2. **Master Video** Here you can add video effects such as projecting the song album art or title to an external monitor.
+See the [Video Skin](#video-skin) section later in this document for more details.
 3. **Master Volume** This fader changes the sound going to the speakers.
 4. **Headphone Volume** When audio is set up for both speakers and headphones, then you can change the headphone volume here.
 The Mix slider determines what percent of the main mix comes through headphones.
 If you want to just head the headphone song, then turn mix volume to zero.
 5. **Mic Volume** If you have a mic connected to your interface, then you can selet the mic volume here.